base/base/docs/specs/experimental/custom-gas-token.md

 ## Properties of a Gas Paying Token

 The gas paying token MUST satisfy the standard [ERC20](https://eips.ethereum.org/EIPS/eip-20) interface and implementation.
-It MUST be a L1 contract.
+It MUST be an L1 contract.

 The gas paying token MUST NOT: